-

 If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?

-- Shareholders of a company limited by shares which individually or collectively hold more than 1% of the company’s shares may submit a provisional proposal and submit the proposal in writing to the board of directors ten days prior to the date of a shareholders’ meeting; and
+- Right to Submit Proposals: A shareholder, or shareholders collectively holding more than 1% of the shares of a joint – stock company, may submit a temporary proposal in writing to the board of directors ten days before the shareholders’ meeting.

 -